christopher-besch/homepage/src/articles/12_riscv_rt/riscv_rt.md

 <HalfImage src={preemption_model_config} />

 In this menu screen we select **Scheduler controlled preemption model** mode under **General setup** then **Preemption Model**.
-You might also want to set in case you want multiple kernels of the same version In my case I also had to set this in the `.config` file in order to differentiate this kernel from a `PREEMPT_DYNAMIC` build.
+In my case I also had to set this in the `.config` file in order to differentiate this kernel from a `PREEMPT_DYNAMIC` build I also created.
 ```
 CONFIG_LOCALVERSION="preempt-rt"
 ```